 Seger and his wife, Juanita, were both home when the fire alarm went off at 6 a.m.

-On June 11th, as part of Record Store Day, Seger will reissue his classic 1976 live double album, Live Bullet.
-The set will be available “as a standard 150-gram black vinyl with a lithograph, and a translucent orange and red swirl vinyl through various indie record shops.”
+Last June, as part of Record Store Day, Bob Seger reissued his classic 1976 live double album, Live Bullet.
+The set was available as a standard 150-gram black vinyl with a lithograph, and a translucent orange and red swirl vinyl.

 During a November 2017 chat with Rolling Stone, Bob Seger was asked if he ever thought he’d still be making music at this point in his life.
 Seger answered: “God, no. I thought I’d be done by 30.
 My original plan was to do it for five years between the age of 25 and 30 and then buy a motorcycle and drive across Europe, and then get a real job.
 It didn’t work out that way.
 The more you do it, I guess, the more you love it.”

 That same month, Seger released his 19th studio set, I Knew You When.
 The album followed 2014’s Top Three hit, Ride Out.
 I Knew You When came in a standard edition and deluxe version featuring three bonus tracks, which include Seger’s tribute to his dear friend, late-Eagles co-founder Glenn Frey on “Glenn’s Song,” along with a cover of Leonard Cohen‘s “Democracy.”
 Although most of the new songs are Seger originals, he chose a cover of Lou Reed‘s “Busload Of Faith” to serve as the album’s lead single.